-This tree is typically grown in a designated area of the yard because of its mature size and spread.
-It does best in full sun to partial shade.
+This tree does best in full sun to partial shade.
 It is very adaptable to both dry and moist locations, and should do just fine under average home landscape conditions.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 This species is native to parts of North America.